sharadh21/sharadh21.github.io/_posts/2024-08-21-Dysphagia.md

 title: Dysphagia
 last_modified_at: 2024-08-21 22:35 +0530
 description: Do not speak when you eat
-excerpt: You've all heard the saying, do not eat when you speak, But why?
+excerpt: You've all heard the saying, "Do not eat when you speak", Have you wondered why?
 header:
-  overlay_image: /assets/Images/img03.jpg
+  overlay_image: /assets/images/img03.jpg
-  caption: "Dysphagia- Difficulty in swallowing"
+  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  caption: "an elderly person coughing"
 layout: single
 classes: wide
+author_profile: true
 categories:
   - Blog
 tags:
   - swallowing
   - Informative
 ---

+Dysphagia is defined as difficulty in swallowing.

 You're sitting down for a meal with your friends, having a casual conversation.
 At some point, you get a sudden feeling that something's wrong, and with a fit of violent cough, you clear out the food you choked on.
 This reminds us of a rule our parents etched into us: "Don't speak while you're eating!"
 As kids, we didn't think much of it, but as we grew older, we learned how easy it is to choke on food.
 We know now that it happens when food accidentally takes a wrong turn and ends up in the windpipe, but wait a second!.
 Why does food go into the wrong pipe?
 Is it some kind of a design flaw?